johngarner/floweree/README.md

 ## New Developer Steps

-In order for a new developer to take over this project they will have to install [Node.js](https://nodejs.org/en/) on their computer and the [Expo app](https://itunes.apple.com/app/apple-store/id982107779) on their smartphone.
+In order for a new developer to take over this project they will have to install [Node.js](https://nodejs.org/en/) on their computer and the [Expo Client app](https://itunes.apple.com/app/apple-store/id982107779) on their smartphone.
 If they want to build it on their machine they can used Xcode to simulate a device.

-Once Node.js has been installed, open the Terminal and run the following commands
+Once Node.js has been installed, open the Terminal and run the following commands:

 ```
 cd your/code/directory